Free Website Content - A Quiz: Test Your RSS Smarts

 Question: What is a feed reader?

-to a news aggregator.
-RSS feed readers come in all shapes
+be referred to a news aggregator.
+RSS feed readers come

-RSS feeds you subscribe to are updated new items appear
+subscribe to are updated new items appear in the RSS

-in the RSS reader.
-The web aggregators are websites that
+reader.
+The web aggregators are websites that aggregate

 updates as new items are added to the feeds you subscribe